-Item A - If you owned qualified agricultural property during 2002, or were a partner in a partnership, shareholder of a New York S corporation, or beneficiary of an estate or trust that owned qualified agricultural property during 2002, check the Yes box.
+Item A - If you owned qualified agricultural property during 2003, or were a partner in a partnership, shareholder of a New York S corporation, or beneficiary of an estate or trust that owned qualified agricultural property during 2003, mark an X in the Yes box.
 Qualified agricultural property you purchased under a land sales contract is considered owned by you if you are obligated under the land sales contract to pay the school district property taxes on the purchased property, and you are entitled to deduct those taxes as a tax expense for federal income tax purposes.